 - Piazza Municipio – with majestic La Cattedrale Di San Nicolò

 - Piazza XVI Maggio – featuring elegant Chiesa di San Domenico

 The churches and palaces were built with local golden-yellow limestone.
 A flexible stone “enabling elaborate cutting of the monuments and giving off a strong light.”

 “At sunset the warm color of local limestone used to build Noto’s palaces and churches mixes with sunlight, creating an atmosphere that grabs your heart.”

-Like Modico, there’s much to learn and experience in Noto, a day trip isn’t enough.
+Like Modico, there’s so much to learn and experience in Noto, a day trip isn’t enough.
 Even the side streets are a special adventure.
-In addition to the architecture, there were distractions like almond sweets, pistachio crème brulée, street musicians, and an art exhibit with paintings by Klee, Dali, Picasso, Mirò, and Giorgio de Chirico.
+In addition to fabulous architecture, there were fun distractions like almond sweets, pistachio crème brulée, street musicians, and an art exhibit with paintings by Klee, Dali, Picasso, Mirò, and Giorgio de Chirico.
 Entitled The Impossible Is Noto, the modern art exhibition “exposes the principle artists of experimental art movements” that seemed “impossible”.